 As health care providers, public health educators, and advocates, our nurses help ensure that each student has access to the holistic care needed for physical, social, emotional, and academic development.
 Healthy students mean healthy schools.

 CPS nurses provide valuable services to students, families, and staff.
 They assess students’ health and learning needs to develop individualized plans for education and care.
 They provide critical support for children whose medical conditions might otherwise limit or prevent classroom participation with peers.

-CPS is hiring now to meet the 2024 goal of providing students with consistent, regular care from a full-time nurse assigned to every school.
+CPS is hiring now to meet the goal of providing students with consistent, regular care from a full-time nurse assigned to every school.
 Interested in learning about being a Licensed Practical Nurse, Health Service Nurse, or Certified School Nurse in CPS?
-Schedule a talk with Pamela White, our nursing recruiter.
-She's here to help answer any questions you have about nursing opportunities in CPS.
+Schedule a talk with our team.
+We are here to help answer any questions you have about nursing opportunities in CPS.

 Licensed Practical Nurses

 Licensed Practical Nurses in CPS are graduates from an accredited school of practical nursing who possess a current State of Illinois Licensed Practical Nurse License, Cardio-Pulmonary Resuscitation (CPR) certificate and a pharmacology certificate.

 Health Service Nurses in CPS are Registered Nurses who hold a degree in Nursing from an accredited college, along with a Cardio-Pulmonary Resuscitation (CPR) certificate.